matthiasn/angular-grunt-protractor-starter/README.md

     npm install -g appium

 Or you can download the application from **[appium.io](http://appium.io)**.
-You will probably have to grant access to the mobile safari application using the following command:
+You will probably have to grant access to the mobile Safari application using the following command:

     sudo authorize_ios